saraparveen26/SQLAlchemy---Climate-Data-Analysis-and-API-app/README.md

 1. Calculating the total number of stations in the dataset.

-2. Finding the most activae station by designing a query which counts the rows for each station, lists the stations and observation counts in descending order and odentifies the station with the greatest number of observations.
+2. Finding the most activae station by designing a query which counts the rows for each station, lists the stations and observation counts in descending order and identifies the station with the greatest number of observations.

-3. Query the data to find the lowest, highest and average temperature for the most active station.
+3. Querying the data to find the lowest, highest and average temperatures for the most active station.

 4. Retrieving the previous 12 months of temperature observation (TOBS) data for the most active station.